-ARCHITECTURAL & ENGINEERING DESIGN II (CAD II) Dual Enrollment TCAT Course # C17H28 1 Credit: 10th, 11th, 12th Prerequisite: CAD I
+ARCHITECTURAL & ENGINEERING DESIGN II (CAD II) Dual Enrollment TCAT Course # C17H28

+1 Credit: 10th, 11th, 12th Prerequisite: CAD I or CAD I DE

 Architectural & Engineering Design II is the second course in the Architectural & Engineering Design program of study.
 Students in this course build their skills in developing and representing design ideas using technical drawing and modeling techniques, and apply the design process to solve design problems.
 Upon completion of this course, proficient students will be able to use computer-aided drafting (CAD) software to create multi-view, sectional view, auxiliary view, and three-dimensional drawings using industry standard dimensioning and notation.
 Students will connect drawings with actual physical layouts by building models based on drawings, creating drawings based on objects and other physical layouts, and using software to create basic three-dimensional models.
 In addition, students will continue compiling artifacts for inclusion in a portfolio, which they will carry with them throughout the full sequence of courses in this program of study.
-NOTE: Dual credit opportunity at Nashville State Community College for this course.
-See teacher for more information.